trailblazer/trailblazer.github.io/gems/cells/engine.md

 ## Render problems

 You might have to include cells' template gem into your **application's** `Gemfile`.
-This will properly register the cell template handler with Tilt.
-Sorry for that.
+This will properly require the extension.

 {% highlight ruby %}
 # application Gemfile